Freskoko/INF101_V2024_Notes/concepts/encapsulation.md

     public String getFriendsImmutable(){
         // further than encapsulation, keeping stuff private
-        // prevents people from messing with the variable return new ArrayList<>(this.friends);
+        // prevents people from messing with the variable
+        // instead they can mess with the copy of the variable you gave >:) return new ArrayList<>(this.friends);
     }
 }